Call us to get started 855-854-2679

 Mammals like raccoons, squirrels, mice, and other animals carry ectoparasites.
 After the animals have been removed, these pests will look for new hosts.
 Bat bugs, mites, ticks, and fleas are a few of the ectoparasites that could be left in your attic.
 Mice in the attic, bats in the attic, and raccoons in the attic are notorious for bringing these pests into your home.

-Raccoon Damage in Attic
+Tampa Raccoon Damage in Attic

 raccoon damage to insulation attic tampa

-Generally, damage caused by raccoons in the attic includes building dens and creating latrine sites.
+Generally, damage caused by Tampa raccoons in the attic includes building dens and creating latrine sites.
 Both activities destroy the attic’s insulation.

 Mother raccoons enter attics because it is a safe place to give birth.
 The females will use insulation and other materials to create a nest for the baby raccoons.